What Is My Skin Tone? A Guide to Finding Your Undertone

 What is My Skin Tone?
 Key Takeaways

 We hope that this post has helped you to learn more about your skin and what tone it is.
-Here are the key takeaways we hope have helped you most:
+Here are the key takeaways to keep in mind going forward:

-- Your skin tone is the genetically endowed amount of melanin in your epidermis (outermost layer of skin).
-And it has a broad range from light, to medium, to dark.
+1. Your skin tone is the genetically endowed amount of melanin in your epidermis (the outermost layer of skin).
+It has a broad range from light to medium to dark.

-- Colorescience has mineral cosmetics that are chemical-free and are designed for all skin tones and people of all ages.
+9. Colorescience has mineral cosmetics that are suitable for all skin types, are chemical-free, and are designed for people of all ages.